08vivek08/Mathrithm-Backend-Test/README.md

 ## How it works
 * Express.js framework is used to run the server.
 * Dotenv is used to hide enviroment variables
+* There are two endpoints:
+** '/users' that returns information of all the users.
+** '/users/<userid>' which returns the information of a specific user.